top of page

 From Trauma to Triumph: Making Connections that Increase Achievement

 Hear this life-changing story about a young man who did not allow poverty to sideline his dreams or sidetrack his pathway to success.
 This testimonial offers an emotional yet inspiring account of the value of education.
-The presenter will take you on his journey from a statistic to Ph.D. and ignite each audience member with a passion for learning.
+The presenter will take you on his journey from a statistic to a Ph.D. and ignite each audience member with a passion for learning.

 Bitter or Better!